 Children with AHC experience issues with mobility similar to CP, such as uncontrollable limb and body movements.
 Typically, people walk with their hands parallel to their chest in a dance-like motion.
 Some of them have uncontrollable walking movements or are unable to walk at all.
 When stimulated, they also show heightened reflexes.
 They struggle with chewing and swallowing food because of their reduced muscular tone and impaired motor coordination.

-As of right now, AHC is not specifically treated.
+As of right now, AHC disease is not specifically treated.
 Antiepileptic medications, however, are employed to lessen the incidence of movement disorder episodes.
 But most of the time, these medications are ineffective.
 Sleep is a key component of episode recovery.
 Therefore, the Neurologist may prescribe drugs to make you fall asleep, like Valium or Midazolam, or chloral hydrate.

 In order to promote development and enhance quality of life, management of AHC involves maintaining the child’s nutritional level in a healthy state.
 Depending on the child’s development, physiotherapy, occupational therapy, speech therapy, and special education for learning difficulties may be provided.